qpdf/qpdf/manual/json.rst

   encoding.
 In other words, it's best if you don't try to use the JSON format to extract binary strings from the PDF file, but if you really had to, it could be done.
-Note that qpdf's :samp:`--show-object` option does not have this limitation and will reveal the string as encoded in the original file.
+Note that qpdf's :qpdf:ref:`--show-object` option does not have this limitation and will reveal the string as encoded in the original file.